2022 All-Area Team: First Team playmakers lead squads to successful seasons

 After finishing All-Area Second Team last year, John Lilly earned All-Area First Team this season as the best kicker in Saunders County.

 Lilly didn’t get a lot of opportunities to kick field goals this season with Neumann having a prolific scoring offense.
-The one field goal the senior did get to kick was a 40-yarder against Yutan.
+The one field goal the senior did get to kick was a 40-yard make against Yutan.

 In terms of extra points, Lilly was the best in the area at making them.
 He knocked through 57 of 59 attempts that he had on the year.